OpenNews/srccon/transcripts/SRCCON2017-switching-cmses.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Switching CMSes
+# Switching CMSes

-Session facilitator(s): Liam Andrew, Pattie Reaves
+### Session facilitator(s): Liam Andrew, Pattie Reaves

-Day & Time: Friday, 11:45am-1pm
+### Day & Time: Friday, 11:45am-1pm

-Room: Thomas Swain
+### Room: Thomas Swain

 LIAM: Hello, everyone, thanks for coming to Switching CMSes.
 I think we all probably have some stories about switching CMSes, so we want to get into them.
 This might turn into more of a cry session.